DeadMansChest/DMCWO/README.md

 **DO NOT REMOVE OR DISABLE "postrequire_attach.lua"**

-if you have ANY of the extra attachments attached to your current gun(s).
-There is a chance you'll crash if you try to play using it or equip another gun with extra attachments attached.
+If you have ANY of the extra attachments attached to your current gun(s), there is a chance you'll crash if you try to play using it or equip another gun with extra attachments attached.

-With that said, UNINSTALL OR DISABLE this mod if a major game update is planned to be released soon and you want to play it immediately.
+With that said, UNINSTALL or DISABLE this mod if a major game update is planned to be released soon and you want to play it immediately.
 This mod *WILL* break new weapons as the mod *WILL NOT* have the new entries for any new weapons/attachments and as a result make then very buggy to use if not completely unuseable, if any (which in that case you should be safe to keep this installed.
 Wouldn't take the risk, IMO).

-I'm not gonna take heat if your game crashes because of this, I'll have warned you several times by the time you read this whole readme
+I'm not gonna take heat if your game crashes because of this, I'll have warned you several times by the time you read this whole readme.

 There is an uninstall guide further down
 #WARNING ABOVE

 Got that?
 Okay...